TIGRLab/SCanD_project/README.md

 source code/00_setup_data_directories.sh
 ```

-### Put your bids data into the data/local folder and add lables to participants.tsv file
+### Put your bids data into the data/local folder and add labels to participants.tsv file

 We want to put your data into: